coreos/ignition/docs/supported-platforms.md

 * Bare Metal (`metal`) - Use the `ignition.config.url` kernel parameter to provide a URL to the configuration.
 The URL can use the `http://`, `https://`, `tftp://`, `s3://`, `arn:`, or `gs://` schemes to specify a remote config.
 * [Nutanix] (`nutanix`) - Ignition will read its configuration from the instance userdata via config drive.
 Cloud SSH keys are handled separately.
 * [OpenStack] (`openstack`) - Ignition will read its configuration from the instance userdata via either metadata service or config drive.
 Cloud SSH keys are handled separately.
+* [Proxmox VE] (`proxmoxve`) - Ignition will read its configuration from the instance userdata via config drive.
+Cloud SSH keys are handled separately.
 * [Equinix Metal] (`packet`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
 * [IBM Power Systems Virtual Server] (`powervs`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
 * [QEMU] (`qemu`) - Ignition will read its configuration from the 'opt/com.coreos/config' key on the QEMU Firmware Configuration Device (available in QEMU 2.4.0 and higher).